lorisleiva/laravel-search-string/README.md

 // Search queries
 // - Term must not be defined as a boolean
-// - At least one column must be defined as searchable 'Apple'             // %Aplle% like at least one of the searchable columns '"John Doe"'        // %John Doe% like at least one of the searchable columns 'not "John Doe"'    // %John Doe% not like any of the searchable columns
+// - At least one column must be defined as searchable 'Apple'             // %Apple% like at least one of the searchable columns '"John Doe"'        // %John Doe% like at least one of the searchable columns 'not "John Doe"'    // %John Doe% not like any of the searchable columns